Hoka Anacapa Mid GTX

 What We Like

-• Excellent fit including a highly effective and customizable lacing system, enough space in the toe box to account for foot swelling, and a narrower heel that locks the foot securely in place.
+- Excellent fit with enough space in the toe box to account for foot swelling, a narrower heel that locks the foot securely in place, and double eyelets at/above the ankle to seal out debris.

 What We Don’t

-• Exposed sections of blown rubber on the outsole have a negative impact on grip when scrambling and have started to show considerable wear early on into testing.
+- Exposed sections of blown rubber in the middle of the outsole are susceptible to premature wear and have a negative impact on grip when scrambling.

 Comparison Table